 For some students with disabilities, moving away from the familiarity of home and finding adequate housing in a new location also adds to the pressure of beginning a traditional degree programme.

-Distance Learning provides flexible and easy-to-manage access to your learning materials.
+Online learning provides flexible and easy-to-manage access to your learning materials.
 By simply logging onto the learning platform from your computer, you can find everything you need to progress through your course in one handy location.
 Personalised support is also available over the phone or email from your programme tutors and support staff.

 For students with mobility issues, this means that the university is brought directly to your home, allowing you to study within your comfort zone and removing the need to hurry from class to class.